 In Demolition Man, Dr. Cocteau's assistant blindly serves whoever's in charge.

-In Thor, Heimdall says he's this, but when Loki takes command momentarily, he shows he is actually loyal to Asgard, not just to whoever is in charge.
+In Thor, Heimdall says he's this, but when Loki takes command momentarily, he shows he is actually loyal to Asgard, not just to whoever is in charge (although he sticks to the letter of his new ruler's orders until the betrayals become unsubtle).

 Sir Humphrey: My job is to carry out government policy.